By Brittany Carrie

 A Student’s Perspective

 During the first few weeks of my rotation, I was exposed to many new and exciting things that I had not been exposed to in the classroom setting.
 I observed and helped treat patients who had undergone severe trauma from lacerating tendons to complete amputations, saw different splinting techniques, and learned about some rather unique cases that are often characterized by significant pain with no physical representation on X-ray or other diagnostic imaging.
 One day, one of our patients who has had significant pain and discomfort in her fingers brought in a remarkable X-ray that, to my eyes, appeared flawless!
 I could see every bone so vividly; it was unlike any other X-ray image I had seen in a textbook!
 However, located near the MCP of the patient’s thumb in both hands was a small round bone that I can only describe as looking like a small seed in the hand.
-I was unsure what this bone was, and my mentor told me it is a sesamoid bone!
+I was unsure what this bone was, and my mentor told me it is a sesamoid bone (sesamoid bone thumb)!
 This led me to further investigation.
-I wanted to know what sesamoid bones were and what they do, BUT through my research, it appears researchers still do not know exactly what they do or why they exist.
+I wanted to know what sesamoid bones were, what they do and how a sesamoid bone hand therapy is done, BUT through my research, it appears researchers still do not know exactly what they do or why they exist.
 The following provides some general themes I found through a small literature search.

 In most cases, sesamoid bones are found within the MCP joint of the thumb, index, and small fingers; however, the number of sesamoids at each joint varies across gender and population (Koo, Song, Sung, Lee, & Jun, 2017; Yammine, 2014; Yammine 2018).
 Figure 1 illustrates sesamoid bones located in the MCP and IP joints.
 In a study done by Yammine (2014), it was found that women often have more sesamoid bones in their hands compared to men.
 Most people typically have 5 sesamoid bones in each hand—the thumb has 2 in the MCP joint and 1 in the IP joint; the index finger has 1 in the MCP joint; the small finger has 1 in the MCP (Yammine, 2014; Yammine, 2018).
 However, research has shown that the East Asian and European populations have a higher amount of sesamoid bones in the hand compared to African and Middle Eastern populations, and the Japanese have a higher amount of sesamoid bones in comparison to the Chinese (Koo, Song, Sung, Lee, & Jun, 2017; Yammine, 2014).